splidje/openfx-splidje/README.md

 Plug in a uv map of translations per pixel, and those pixels in the source will be translated by that amount.

 e.g. Create a radial, resize it to line-up with the corner of the mouth in a picture of a face, put a Multiply under the radial, plug that into the Translations input of the TranslateMap, plug the face into the Source input, tweak the R and G of the Multiply, and you'll end up sort of pin warping the corner of the mouth.

+## FaceTranslationMap

+Plug in Source and Target, it can track a face in both.
+It can then calculate the movement of the source face relative to a reference frame and use that to generate a translation map (to be used by TranslateMap) for moving the target face with the same movements.